sizious/dc-chain/doc/bsd/README.md

 ## Preparing the environment installation ##

-1. Enter the following to prepare **KallistiOS** and the toolchain:
+1. Enter the following to prepare **KallistiOS** and the toolchains:

 		mkdir -p /opt/toolchains/dc/
 		cd /opt/toolchains/dc/